 Deflection Analysis of a Bracket

-This example shows how to analyze an idealized 3-D mechanical part under an applied load using Finite Element Analysis (FEA).
-The objective of the analysis is to determine the maximal deflection caused by the load.
+This example shows how to analyze an idealized 3-D mechanical part under an applied loading using Finite Element Analysis (FEA).
+The objective of the analysis is to determine the maximum deflection caused by the load.

 Import an STL file of a simple bracket model using the importGeometry function.
 This function reconstructs the faces, edges and vertices of the model.
 It can merge some faces and edges, so the numbers can differ from those of the parent CAD model.

 Plot the geometry and turn on face labels.
 You will need the face labels to define the boundary conditions.